PGL Travel: History

 In 2017, PGL sought to acquire two new centres: Newby Wiske Hall (formerly North Yorkshire Police Headquarters) and Bawdsey Manor on the Suffolk Heritage Coast.

 PGL's largest area of business continues to be school trips and educational travel.
 These range from activity and adventure trips to subject focussed trips such as science, ICT, Maths, Field Studies and French Language courses.
 During the UK school terms, PGL mainly offers school and youth group holidays, as well as birthday parties and day trips.
-Outside term, PGL also offers family and child-only adventure holidays (summer camps).
+Outside of term times, PGL also offers family and child-only adventure holidays (summer camps).

 In 2020, the coronavirus pandemic had an effect on its business, leading to disputes with customers concerning refunds.

 In October 2021, Ofsted suspended the registrations of four PGL-operated activity centres in England due to serious safeguarding concerns.
 These issues included environmental health and safety violations, as well as allegations of staff misconduct involving substance misuse.

 In June 2023, at Guildford Magistrates Court, the company pleaded guilty to violations of Section 33 of the Health and Safety at Work etc. Act 1974.
 Subsequently, on 2 October 2023, at Staines Magistrates Court, they received a £1 million fine, £18,006 in costs, and a £181 victim surcharge.
 The court learned that since 2009, PGL had been aware of 520 children across its sites who had suffered finger injuries from doors, some severe enough to cause amputation, yet failed to proactively install finger guards to prevent future incidents.

-In January 2025, PGL acquired 3 new centres: Grosvenor Hall in Ashford; Dearne Valley in Doncaster and Overstrand Hall in Cromer from Inspiring Learning Group who operated Kingswood activity centres, one of PGL's biggest rivals in a rescue deal, to ensure that the planned residentials for over 50,000 young people that year could go ahead.
-The acquired centres would trade under the PGL name until the end of the season when they would undergo a full transition.
+In January 2025, PGL acquired three new centres: Grosvenor Hall in Ashford; Dearne Valley in Doncaster; and Overstrand Hall in Cromer, from Inspiring Learning Group, who operated Kingswood activity centres, one of PGL's biggest rivals, in a rescue deal, to ensure that the planned residential trips for over 50,000 young people that year could go ahead.
+The acquired centres would trade under the PGL name until the end of the season, when they would undergo a full transition.
 PGL also announced they would accept new bookings from impacted Kingswood customers at the price previously agreed with Kingswood, and further reduce that price to recognise any monies previously paid.

 Abroad

-PGL has centres in France for school groups and other youth groups - which offer both activity and educational holidays - and 3 centres in Australia for school groups, youth and other groups, and school holiday camps.
+PGL has centres in France for school groups and other youth groups - which offer both activity and educational holidays - and three centres in Australia for school groups, youth and other groups, and school holiday camps.